 Hasbrouck's travel how-to and advice books include a consumer guide to using the Internet for travel planning and purchasing, The Practical Nomad Guide to the Online Travel Marketplace (2001), and the definitive guide to independent international travel, The Practical Nomad: How to Travel Around the World (5th edition, 2011).

 Hasbrouck has gone around the world three times himself, once in each of the last three decades.
 While updating the most recent edition of The Practical Nomad: How to Travel Around the World, he spent 13 months on an 80,000-mile trip through 28 countries on 6 continents.
 Hasbrouck has visited all 50 states of the USA, 8 Canadian provinces, and more than 60 other countries, travelling by foot, bicycle, train, bus, boat, car, taxi, rickshaw, donkey and pony cart, and on more than 60 different airlines.
 In recent years, he has bicycled thousands of miles across the USA, Canada, Europe, and Argentina.

 Hasbrouck has worked with thousands of independent travellers to help them plan and organize their trips.
 Long active in peace and human rights organizations, Hasbrouck is an evangelist for travel as a positive force for global change.
-In addition to his travel books and articles for travel magazines, Hasbrouck has written for a variety of publications on peace, justice, and human rights, including Peacework, The Nonviolent Activist, and Privacy Journal.
+In addition to his travel books and articles for travel magazines, Hasbrouck has written for a variety of publications on peace, justice, and human rights, including Peacework, The Nonviolent Activist, Antiwar.com, and Privacy Journal.

 For more than 15 years, Hasbrouck worked for offline and Internet travel agencies specializing in independent around-the-world travel, with clients including individual travellers and groups as well as travel technology and consulting organizations.
 He also remains a paid affiliate of Airtreks.com, where he was the staff "Travel Guru" from 1998 to 2006 before he shifted his focus to full-time freelance writing, Web publishing, and consulting.